telabotanica/identiplante/README.md

 You will need to copy the content of the `dist/identiplante/browser` on your server

+Or authorize ssh connection and create a script `./deploy.sh production`

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.